UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 * Setting up a Github repository
 * Remotes and `origin`
-* `git clone` - Cloning an existing Github repository
-* Forking repositories
 * `git remote` - List remote repositories, link to a remote repository
 * `git fetch` - Get references to all the stuff in the remote repository including commits and branches.
 * `git push` - Pushing to a remote repository
+* Forking repositories
+* `git clone` - Cloning an existing Github repository
 * `git pull` - Pulling from a remote repository
 * Github pull requests
 * The importance of a good README file
-* Markdown
 * Licenses
 * Setting up a Github organization
-* The importance of a good contributors guide

 ## Guides and resources

 ## Git vs Github

 > GitHub is not required to use git.
-Github is an online service that provides a service for hosting remote git repositories.
+GitHub is a service that provides hosting remote git repositories.

 [Git vs. Github](https://stackoverflow.com/questions/13321556/difference-between-git-and-github)